 Petition the NRC to Modify the Terms and Conditions of the Combined License Under 10 CFR 52.103(f)

 In accordance with 10 CFR 52.103(f), members of the public may petition to modify the terms and conditions of combined licenses for 10 CFR Part 52 reactors.
 This petition opportunity is similar to, but separate from, the opportunity to submit petitions under 10 CFR 2.206.
-Based on the 52.103(f) petition and if warranted, the NRC can take action to modify the terms and conditions of a combined license or take other appropriate action to resolve issues identified in a 52.103(f) petition.
+Based on the NRC review of the 52.103(f) petition, and if warranted, the NRC can take action to modify the terms and conditions of a combined license or take other appropriate action to resolve issues identified in a 52.103(f) petition.

 In accordance with 10 CFR 52.103(f) and as discussed in SECY-17-0007 and the associated staff requirements memorandum (SRM), the 52.103(f) process has the following features: